mauriciogpro/maugonzalez85/README.md

 - 👨‍💻 Some of my projects are available in these repo.

-- 📝 I’m trying to write ideas and thoughts on medium.
+- 📝 I’m trying to write ideas and thoughts on https://mauriciogcode.hashnode.dev.
 No full blogger yet.

-- 📫 How to reach me **maugonzalez85@gmail.com**
+- 📫 How to reach me **mauriciogcode@gmail.com**

 - 📄 Know about my experiences.